incroyale/math-for-mfe/README.md

 # math-for-mfe
 Implementation of basic concepts from Machine Leanrning, Statistics and Math used in modeling and performing simulations in Quantitative Finance built over the holidays.
+Here is a list of the concepts covered:
+1) An Introduction to Splines and Smoothing